New experiences, new activities and new destinations. Summer on the West Coast is looking exceptionally bright for 2024/25.

 The Māwhera Greymouth centre is both flagship and gateway to the Pounamu Pathway.
 When fully completed, it will feature four complementary visitor centres weaving together legends and tales of early Māori, the search for pounamu, the evolution of the identity and spirit of Te Tai o Poutini.

 The second visitor centre is now also open in Kawatiri Westport in the former Coaltown Museum.
 The masterful reimagining of this museum highlights stories related to the region’s natural abundance: flora and fauna, pounamu, gold and coal.
-Awarua Haast opens late 2024; Hokitika in 2025.
+Two more exhibitions are scheduled for development in Franz Josef and Hokitika.

-Much anticipated the Pike29 Memorial Track is a fantastic new dual mountain biking and walking trail, and it opens on 17 February 2024.
+Much anticipated the Pike29 Memorial Track is a fantastic new dual mountain biking and walking trail, which opened in February 2024.

 Starting northeast of Blackball, the 11.6 km trail — connecting the Paparoa Track Great Walk to the Pike River valley — is a challenging walk or ride through a spectacular landscape.
 The track rises 880m from the valley to the Paparoa Range ridgeline through luxuriant forest and alpine scrub.